How to Use the TENS 7000 2nd Edition Digital TENS Unit

 To get the best out of TENS 7000, be sure to make sure the settings are correct, your electrode placements are in the target area and placed correctly, and you've made sure your TENS unit is well taken care of.
 To get more information on the TENS unit, how to use it, and best practices, we've included links below:

 Pain sucks.
 It affects millions of people each year with adverse physical and mental side effects.
 TENS 7000 provides tools to combat pain and let people live life on their terms, pain-free.
-Our TENS 7000 TENS Unit is one of the top-rated over the counter TENS unit having sold over a million since 2008.
+Our TENS 7000 TENS Unit is one of the top-rated over-the-counter TENS units, having sold over two million since 2008.
 Stop letting aches and pain hold you back — live life on your terms.